Netanyahu brands police chief 'delusional' amid indictment rumors

 The comments followed reports in Israeli media that there was enough evidence to indict Netanyahu, who has been prime minister since 2009.
 He also served three years in the role in the 1990s.

-Police are looking into claims the prime minister and his wife received gifts worth thousand of dollars from businessmen in return for favors.
-Another investigation is probing claims that Netanyahu negotiated favorable coverage from one newspaper in exchange for support of a bill that would weaken a rival publication.
+Police are looking into claims that the prime minister and his wife received gifts worth thousand of dollars from businessmen in return for favors.
+Another investigation is probing claims that Netanyahu negotiated favorable coverage from one newspaper in exchange for supporting a bill that would weaken a rival publication.

 Netanyahu has repeatedly denied any wrongdoing.